 We deliver this component as a Docker container that does not require any special host privileges.
 You can either run this directly on a Linux-based server or VM, or directly on AWS, Google Cloud or Azure using their native container services.

-An Access Policy defines which Identity Provider (IdP) policy the user needs to pass in order to be allowed to access a Resource.
-This allows IdP policies to be applied to specific Resources, regardless of the protocol used.
-For example, an MFA IdP policy can be applied to SSH server access.
+A Security Policy defines what security controls are applied to a user in order to access a Resource.
+This allows flexible policies to be applied to specific Resources, regardless of the protocol used.
+For example, an MFA Security Policy policy can be applied to SSH server access.

 A Group is a logical grouping of Users that are given permission to a set of Resources.
 All Users that are members of a Group can access all Resources that are associated with the same Group.

-Groups are associated with a single Access Policy that defines which Identity Provider policy is used for user authentication for all Resources in the Group.
+Groups are associated with a single Security Policy that is applied whenever a User in the Group accesses Resources in the Group.